wgroeneveld/productivity-course/talk.md

 ### Write scripts to do the work for you

-* File manipluation on regular basis
+* File manipulation on regular basis
 * syncing directories: `rsync`
 * encoding/decoding, shrinking, ...
 * Python & Ruby are excellent choices here